spacetelescope/webbpsf/docs/installation.rst

 .. warning::
-  If you have previously installed the data files for webbpsf 0.2, you will need to replace them with the updated data files for 0.3
+  If you have previously installed the data files for an earlier version of webbpsf, and then update to a newer version, the software may prompt you that you must download and install a new updated version of the data files.

 .. admonition:: For STScI Users Only